lucakato/chrome-stt-writer/README.md

 If the compose or rewrite flows report that an API is unavailable:

-- Keep Chrome open while the Prompt API or Rewriter API downloads (shown in `chrome://components`).
+- Keep Chrome open while the Prompt API or Rewriter API downloads.
 - Confirm the origin trial tokens in `public/manifest.json` have not expired and match the extension ID/domain you are running.
 - Ensure you are using a Chrome build that supports on-device AI (currently limited to select hardware configurations).